 What is the first step for accessing MAiD?

 In order obtain MAiD, patients must make a request in writing.
-The Government of Ontario has made publically available a form called the Clinician Aid A for this purpose.
+The Government of Ontario has made publicly available a form called the Clinician Aid A for this purpose.
 Someone from the patient’s health care team can provide this form.
 The patient must sign Clinician Aid A. If they are unable to sign, a proxy may sign on their behalf.
 Two independent witnesses must also sign Clinician Aid A.